kiavashp/kiavashp.github.io/docs/_words/old-mans-boots.md

 Agnus wasn't too pleased with me when I got home.
 She thought I'd been out drinking like my old man used to, with those strange folk down at the pub – probably where he got those crazy ideas of hidden treasures from.
 She didn't believe I wasn't, maybe cause my face was still red.

-We got arguing, real good, like we had of late.
+We got arguing real good, like we had of late.
 I'd never lost my mind quite like that though.
 Seeing the fear in her really threw me.
 Hell even I was afraid of who I was.

 I went to sleep on the floor that night, in front of the fireplace where my old man's boots sat.
 They'd been there ever since he left.
 But something came over me as I lay there.
 Maybe I was just fed up with the world – or myself, more like – but it did something funny to me.
 I felt like I was trying to escape myself, if ya know what I mean.